"The intersection of where great wine meets reasonable prices"

 “Gratitude bestows reverence, allowing us to encounter everyday epiphanies, those transcendent moments of awe that change forever how we experience life and the world." ~ John Milton

-Many folks ask me, "so Bill how did you become so passionate about wine" or "why is it such a big deal to you, after all it's just fermented grape juice".
-Well before I had my transcendent moment with wine some ten years ago, I was pretty much a resolute beer only drinker and not even of the mirco-beer persuasion.
-I was just your garden variety tail-gater, sippin and slurping on what ever happened to be available.
+Many folks ask me, "so Bill how did you become so passionate about wine" or "why is it such a big deal to you, after all, it's just fermented grape juice right?".
+Well before I had my so-called transcendent moment with wine over twelve years ago, I was pretty much a resolute beer only kind of guy, and not even of the micro-beer persuasion either.
+I was just your garden variety tailgater, sipping and slurping on whatever happened to be available.

-Before I met my wife I couldn't care less about wine, it really didn't give it any consideration.
+Before I met my wife, wine, in general, had less than zero relevance to my everyday life; I really didn't give it too much consideration at all.
 My wife [then fiancee] who was just starting to get into the whole wine-experience herself wanted to introduce me to wine.
-Somehow her and I got onto the conversation about why I was not into wine and I really didn't have an answer that made sense.
-Maybe I had seen too many of my friends have their very own purple splash party that may have discouraged me from exploring it further.
-All I know is that I could care less about it at the time.
+Somehow she and I got into the conversation about why I was not into wine, and I really didn't have an answer that made sense.
+Maybe I had seen too many of my friends have their very own purple splash party, where purple cookies were launched, I think that may have discouraged me from exploring it further.
+Bottom line, I didn't care enough to give fermented beverages much thought at all, one way or the other.
+When it came to wine, I knew there was red, and there was white, beyond that, it was a yawn-fest.

-So my wife [Mrs. Cuvee] who was my fiancee at the time and budding wine-enthusiast herself thought it would be a great idea to book a trip to the Napa Valley and asked if I wanted to do a road trip with her, "lets just dive in head first" she said and I readily agree, thinking uh-huh okay lets see what all the purple-tinged fuss is all about.
+So my wife [Mrs. Cuvée] who was my fiancee at the time, a budding wine-enthusiast herself thought it would be a great idea to book a trip to the Napa Valley.
+She asked if I wanted to do a road trip with her, "let's just dive in head first" she said, and I readily agree.
+My skeptics cap firmly in place, tightly fixed to my rather large noggin, and I'm thinking "uh-huh okay let's see what all the purple-tinged fuss is all about?".

-Why Napa, c'mon folks let's all face it, when one thinks of wine country, typically one word comes to mind and that word is "Napa".
-I know, I know, there many great wine regions to explore here in the U.S. but the truth is that for most folks "Napa" is "thee" destination for the wandering wino if you live here in the states.
+Why Napa, c'mon folks let's all face it when one thinks of wine country here in the states, typically one word comes to mind, and that word is "Napa."
+I know, I know, there many great wine regions to explore here in the U.S. but the truth is that for most folks "Napa" is "thee" destination for the wandering wino or even the garden variety vino sapiens, especially so, if you live here in the states.

-One of my very first experiences with wine came at a winery located on what some call the purple-haze super highway 29 a winery called V. Sattui which is a great place for many first timers to get their feet wet.
-I'm not sure if this was the very first place we stopped, but it was definitely one of the most memorable.
-We walked into a very uber crowded, albeit a very large tasting room, "I thought oh-boy maybe we should come back another time".
-But giving a quick look around for an open spot, I saw a rather tall gentlemen gesturing for us to come over to the bar.
+One of my very first experiences with wine came at a winery located in what some call the purple-haze superhighway 29.
+Our first stop and my first step into a winery happened at a place called V. Sattui.
+Perhaps you've heard of them [right, who hasn't] which is an excellent place for many first-timers to get their feet wet.
+Frankly, I'm not sure if this was the very first place we stopped, but it was definitely one of the most memorable of my experiences.
+We walked into packed-out, super-crowded, [albeit huge] Saturday afternoon tasting room, "I thought oh-boy maybe we should come back another time."
+But giving a quick look around for an open spot, I saw a rather tall gentleman gesturing for us to come over to the bar.

 Once we arrived at the tasting bar, he welcomed us warmly and introduced himself as Daryl V. Sattui, who we later found out was the owner.
-We had a great tasting, talking about wine and his winery and I think we walked out of there with at least a case, but not before having lunch on the picnic grounds.
-The very tasty wine poured that day, along with Mr. V.Sattui's hospitality started me thinking, hmm there's something more here than meets the eye to this fermented grape juice phenomenon [still buying juice from them today].
+Which I thought great, but I didn't make the immediate connection.
+We had a great tasting, talking about wine and his winery and I think we walked out of there with at least a case, but not before having lunch on the picnic grounds [the hook went in a bit deeper].
+The delicious wine poured that day, along with Mr. V.Sattui's fantastic hospitality started me thinking, 'hmm there's something more here than meets the eye to this fermented grape juice phenomenon" and if you wondered, yes, I'm still buying juice from them today.

-Being new to the "wine-scene" I've not had enough time to become jaded or frankly to be too concerned about appearance issues.
-Of course that didn't mean I was oblivious to how proud they are of the place and wine sold there.
-That said, this experienced again helped puncuate my own personal ah-ha moment with the vine.
-We walked out of there with just one bottle, that cost us something close to $200, my memory on the fact is a bit hazy.
-Nonetheless it was a bottle we saved for our fifth wedding anniversary, it moved with us three times before we popped the cork on this bad-boy after 10 years in the bottle and wow really impressive.
+Back then I was a newbie on the "wine-scene" [there was no blog] I hadn't enough time to become jaded [but I feel some of that creeping in time to time] or frankly to be too concerned about appearance issues.
+Of course, that didn't mean I was oblivious to how proud they are of the place and wine sold there.
+That said, this experienced again helped punctuate my own personal ah-ha moment with the vine.
+We walked out of there with just one bottle, that cost us something close to $200+, my memory on the fact is a bit hazy.
+Nonetheless, it was a bottle we saved for our fifth wedding anniversary, it moved with us three times before we popped the cork on this bad-boy after 10 years in the bottle while dining in Paso Robles, and wow it was still awe-inspiring.

 Brett Domue said...